MacPaw/binary-dependencies-manager/README.md

 ## Release

-You have two options:
+1. Bump the `BinaryDependenciesManager` version in the `Sources/CommandLine/main.swift`.
-1. Create a new tag locally and push it.
+2. Merge changes to the main branch.
-2. Create a release manually on the GitHub.
+3. Create a release manually on the GitHub or create tag locally and push it to the remote.

 After tag is created the `Build Multi-Platform Binary` action will be executed.
 It will build and add all binaries to the release assets.